Audior/Recordmp3js/README.md

 Record MP3 files directly from the browser using JS and HTML

-For the article explaining how Recordmp3js see http://audior.ec/blog/recording-mp3-using-only-html5-and-javascript-recordmp3-js/
+For an explanation on how it works check out the initial article: http://audior.ec/blog/recording-mp3-using-only-html5-and-javascript-recordmp3-js/

 License